Martin-Stankard/AI-SWEET/README.md

 ### Prerequisites

-To use AI-SWEET, you'll need to create three adjacent folders: `../ollamaLocalVolume`, `../openWebUILocalVolume`, (TODO and `../text`).
+To use AI-SWEET, you'll need to create adjacent folders: `../ollamaLocalVolume`, `../openWebUILocalVolume`, (TODO and `../text` as rag target. raggify on new file maybe?)
+(Currently using an ephemeral named volume for pipelines, open webui is vast).

 ### Running AI-SWEET